44M Buzogányvető: Description

 The weapon consisted of two launch tubes mounted on either a captured Maxim M1910 or SG-43 Goryunov machine gun mount.
-A large, thin metal shield separated the firing mechanism of the weapon from the launch tubes in order to protect the gunner from the back-blast of the weapon's initial propulsion charge.
-The gun used a machine gun sight to aim and had two paddle like triggers on the bar-like hand holds the gunner would hold on to while aiming the weapon.
+A large, thin metal shield separated the firing mechanism of the weapon from the launch tubes in order to protect the gunner from the back blast of the weapon's initial propulsion charge.
+The gun used a machine gun sight to aim and had two paddle-like triggers on the bar-like handholds the gunner used to aim the weapon.

 Operation

 The crew consisted of three men, a single gunner and two loaders.

 The gunner aimed the weapon using the mounted sight to the left of the launch tubes and once the gunner had acquired the target and ranged the weapon correctly, he pulled one of the handle-like triggers on the gunner's hand holds.
 This ignited the initial charge that pushed the rocket out of the firing tube, propelling it away from the launcher.
 Approximately 2 seconds after the rocket was launched from the launch tube the rocket motor ignited and propelled the rocket to target.